- Primary publisher

 Purgatory remained on the Nielsen Weekly Bestsellers list for two months, and was selected as an Apple ibook ‘Top Ten Best Reads of 2014’.

-In 2016, Allan was the first New Zealand writer in residence at the St Petersburg Art Residency in Russia where she undertook research for her current novel.
-2017, she was awarded of a Sir James Wallace Scholarship for Master of Creative Writing from the University of Auckland, and in 2018, the recipient of the Michael King Writers Centre Summer Residency for 2018.
+In 2016, Rosetta was the first New Zealand writer in residence at the St Petersburg Art Residency in Russia where she undertook research for her current novel.
+2017.
+2018, Rosetta was the recipient of the Michael King Writers Centre Summer Residency.
+February 2019, Rosetta took up the position of Creative NZ/University of Waikato Writer in Residence in Hamilton for the year.

 MEDIA LINKS AND CLIPS: